-Is Jersey Shore, New Jersey a Good Place to Move?
+Is Jersey Shore, New Jersey a Good Region to Move To?

 Short answer